Xandre-Nicolas/CPE106L_GRP6_PRJ/README.md

 - Visual Studio Code
 - Code runner (vs code extension)
 - Python (vs code extention)
+- Sqlite3
+- Pip install tkinter
-- Pip installation
+- Pip install pillow
-- Tkinter installation

 How to run the project:
 - Download all requirements and the prj folder containing all the source code, files, and database